boostercloud/booster/docs/README.md

 ### 1. Command and command handlers

 Booster is different than MVC frameworks in which you typically implement controller classes with the five CRUD methods per model.
-Instead of that, you define the user actions when interacting with an application.
+Instead of that, you define commands, which are the user actions when interacting with an application.
 This approach fits very well with Domain-Driven Design.
 Depending on your application's domain, some examples of commands would be: `RemoveItemFromCart`, `RatePhoto`, `AddCommentToPost`, etc. Although, you can still have `Create*`, `Delete*`, or `Update*` commands when they make sense.

 There is an architectural splitting between commands and command handlers though they *live* under the same file.
 The command is the class with the `@Command` decorator, and the generated method called `handle` is the command handler.
 That is because Booster adopts several concepts from functional programming; the separation between data structures and data transformations is one of them.
 In Booster a command looks like this: